yasint23/AWS/aws/hands-on/11_06_2021_Database_RDS/RDS.md

 ## Part 3 - Manipulating RDS Instance

-- Show `clarusway` database that is created together with RDS DB instance creation.
+- Show `mydb` database that is created together with RDS DB instance creation.

 - Create a new database from "Schema" tab

 - To modify the database, first, we need to create a new table.
-So, click the `clarusway` schema (or your schema's name).
+So, click the `mydb` schema (or your schema's name).
 Right-click the `Table` option, then select the `Create Table`, and enter `Personal_Info` as table name.

 ```text
 1. First Row: Type `ID_number` into the first line.